Mediterranean Diet Shopping List: Your Key to Health and Flavor

 The Foundation

 Forget the hype about “superfoods.”
-Olive oil isn’t magic; it’s just really, really good food science.
-Extra virgin olive oil — unrefined, aromatic, full of monounsaturated fats — replaces butter and seed oils not because it’s trendy, but because it’s delicious and functional.
-It’s the quiet backbone of nearly every Mediterranean meal, used the way some people use punctuation: liberally and with conviction.
+Olive oil isn’t magic; it’s just very good food science doing its job.
+Extra virgin olive oil — unrefined, aromatic, rich in monounsaturated fats — replaces butter and seed oils not because it’s fashionable, but because it works.
+It tastes good, behaves well under heat, and makes food feel complete.
+In Mediterranean cooking it’s the quiet backbone of almost every meal, used the way some people use punctuation: generously and with confidence.

 Your Mediterranean Shopping List